MikeBBarreiro/property-manager/README.md

 [![Coverage Status](https://img.shields.io/coveralls/MikeBBarreiro/property-manager.svg)](https://coveralls.io/r/MikeBBarreiro/property-manager?branch=master)
 [![Build Status](https://travis-ci.org/MikeBBarreiro/property-manager.svg?branch=master)](https://travis-ci.org/MikeBBarreiro/property-manager)
-revenue
-.tenents

 ### About
 ```
 Property Manager is a Node.js application to be used at an apartment complex.
-It allows the owner to more easily manage the operations of the complex.
+It allows the owner
+to more easily manage the operations of the apartment complex.
 ```
 ### Models
 ```
-Room
+Rooms
 name
 length
 width